geo-chen/safe/README.md

 ![safe-6](https://github.com/spigeo/automatedforensicsinvestigator/blob/master/hacksmith/safe-6.png)

 ## 2. Forensics Acqusition Scripts
 Current forensics scripts come in two flavours - Linux and Windows.
+These scripts:
+ 1. Collect all useful logs
+ 2. Collect filtered log entries for the purpose of threat scoring

 ## 3. Remote Orchestration & Log Ingestion
+Remote orchestration on target machines can be configured using any one of the following options:
+ 1. SSH Keys
+ 2. Role-based user with administrative privileges
+ 3. Service account with administrative privileges
+ 4. If SSH service is exposed, using SSH credentials

+Without sudo/admin rights, log collection would be limited.

+The current setup provides two options for log ingestion:
+ 1. Splunk forwarder - installing splunk forwarder on the master server where the forensics scripts are run.
+ 2. Dropbox - setting up syncing Dropbox folders on master server and Splunk server.

+In our tests over mobile network, the time taken for syncing and ingesting was within ten seconds.

 ## 4. Analysis and Threat Scoring
 3 Levels of rules are performed.
 First level is the "Base" rules where forensics log statistics are filtered according to predefined criteria and thresholds to highlight notable events.
 The second level, "Baseline" rules compares the current statistics with the previous capture that is at least 48 hours ago to highlight changes from the previous benchmark.
 The third level, "Notable Scoring", picks up the notable events created by the first two levels of rules, and applies individual points to calculate an eventual threat score for the various hosts.